We pass on the VAT benefits directly to you and have adjusted all our prices. Happy shopping!

 With his knack for capturing the entire spectrum of human sentiment in his figures, Peter Strang consistently raises the artistic bar.
 To this day, the 82-year-old former head sculptor is creatively engaged with the work of the manufactory and continues to enchant with his unique figures.

 In the world of fashion, the ODEEH label founded by Otto Drögsler and Jörg Ehrlich in 2009 stands for an increasingly rare atelier tradition and is one of the few German labels on the international stage to have successfully established itself in the luxury market in recent years.
-Since 2017, Drögsler and Ehrlich have served as creative directors of the Meissen porcelain manufactory, shaping the direction of the company's product segments as well as the visual representation of the MEISSEN brand.
-In line with the recently begun rebuilding of the manufactory's design expertise, MEISSEN is returning to the concept of in-house product development in a new way.
-The creative engagement of the ODEEH designers in the porcelain industry represents a real novelty.
+From 2017 to 2019, Drögsler and Ehrlich have served as creative directors of the Meissen porcelain manufactory, shaping the direction of the company's product segments as well as the visual representation of the MEISSEN brand.
+The creative engagement of the ODEEH designers in the porcelain industry - which will be continued on a project basis in the future - represents a true novelty.

 In 2017, the first collaboration between the Meissen porcelain manufactory and Olaf Stoy resulted in a series of unique busts.
 Born in Dresden in 1959, Stoy works in neighbouring Freital.
 Following his training as a pottery former in the Saxon Porcelain Manufactory of Dresden, he worked while also studying graphics and sculpture at the Dresden College of Fine Arts from 1979-1981.
 From 1978-2003, Stoy was a mould caster and retoucher and eventually head modeler in the Freital manufactory.
 Just two years later, he founded his own art and design studio in which he continues devoting himself to working with porcelain.
 In addition to porcelain, Stoy also has a passion for literature and regularly publishes prose and poetry.